Skip to content

 • The instance's firewall restricts network access, limiting exposure

-• Never share your instance's .env file or openclaw.json — they contain secrets
+• Never share your instance's .env file or openclaw.json.
+They contain secrets.

 Related Documentation